 His Kumon Instructor even identified James as the type of student who would punctually come to the Center just to finish his worksheets, even after a long day of exams in school.
 Since then, he continues to express signs of determination and motivation to stay in the program until completion.

-They also noticed James’ developed self-confidence especially in socializing with others.
-In fact, he makes time for his extra-curricular activities where he is able to meet new friends and be in different schools and places.
+They also noticed James developed self-confidence, especially in socializing with others.
+In fact, he makes time for his extra-curricular activities where he can meet new friends and be in different schools and places.

-Aside from being more disciplined, focused, and organized, James developed his own techniques on how to learn faster through his inquisitiveness.
+Besides being more disciplined, focused, and organized, James developed his own techniques to learn faster through his inquisitiveness.
 This ability to learn and understand has led him to his consistent participation in international competitions such as the International Competitions and Assessment for Schools (ICAS), International Mathematics Assessments for Schools (IMAS), Australian Math Competitions (AMC), Math Trainers Guild (MTG), Association of Math and Science League International (AMSLI), and Singapore and Asian Schools Math Olympiad (SASMO).

 Preparation for the Future

 When he was young, Mr. and Mrs. Ferrer still assisted and checked James’ worksheets.
 They would even sit with him and do the worksheets together since he liked being challenged.
 As he advanced to the higher levels, they tried to motivate him by promising rewards such as taking him to GameZoo and Toy Kingdom during the weekend.
 But as James got older, they slowly removed these kinds of rewards so he can see the results of his own actions and take responsibility for it.